-By the time an application makes it into the hands of a hiring manager, it's likely already passed the desk of the recruiter or HR contact.
-As the hiring manager only receives the shortlist of applications, they have more time to spend actually reading each one, which is why it's more likely that the hiring manager will read your cover letter as opposed to the recruiter or less involved HR worker.
+By the time an application makes it into the hands of an HR manager, it's probably already passed the desk of the recruiter or HR contact.
+As the HR manager only receives the shortlist of applications, they have more time to spend actually reading each one, which is why it's more likely that the HR manager will read your cover letter as opposed to the recruiter or less involved HR worker.

-How do you find out the name of the hiring manager?
+How do you find out the name of the HR manager?

-In this wonderful digital age in which we live, there are several ways to learn the name of the hiring manager.
+In this wonderful digital age in which we live, there are several ways to learn the name of the HR manager.
 Get ready to put on your sleuth hat and start investigating.

 The job description

 The best place to start is the job listing.
-Scroll to the bottom and look for the 'Apply Now' section.
-Some job ads will mention the name and email address of the hiring manager in this section.
-For example: ‘Please send your CV and cover letter to Jane Doe at firstname.lastname@example.org.’
+Scroll to the bottom and look for the section for applying.
+Some job ads will mention the name and email address of the HR manager in this section.
+For example: "Please send your CV and cover letter to Jane Smith at firstname.lastname@example.org."

 If the advertisement doesn't mention a name and the email address is generic, the next place to look is within the description itself.
 Often, a job listing will mention who the role reports to.
-For example: ‘You will report directly to the marketing manager.’
-Once you have the job title of the hiring manager, you're halfway there.
+For example: "You will report directly to the marketing manager."
+Once you have the job title of the HR manager, you're halfway there.

 The company website

 If you haven't had any luck finding a name via the job description, the next point of call is the company's website.
-Smaller companies will often have a 'Meet the Team' page which will give you the name and job title of each staff member.
-Alternatively, look for an 'About' page, a company directory or a contact page that might give you an insight to the company structure, relevant job titles or hiring manager's name.
+Smaller companies will often have a "Meet the Team" page, which will give you the name and job title of each staff member.
+Alternatively, look for an "About" page, a company directory or a contact page that might give you an insight to the company structure, relevant job titles, or HR manager's name.

 Head to LinkedIn

 When in doubt, LinkedIn is your best friend.
 Log into your account and search for the company to find their page.
-Once on the company page, click on 'See all employees' and scroll down the list to find the name of the relevant department manager, hiring manager or an HR contact.
+Once on the company page, click on "See all employees" and scroll down the list to find the name of the relevant department manager, HR manager. or an HR contact.

 Call the company

-If you want to be 100 percent certain, there is no harm in calling the company and asking the receptionist.
+If you want to be 100% certain, there's no harm in calling the company and asking the Receptionist.
 Simply mention that you are putting together your application for the vacant position and would like to address it to the correct person.
 Nine times out of 10, they will be able to assist.

 What do you do if you just can't find a name?

-If you're still unsure, Lily Zhang from The Muse recommends that it is always better to aim higher up the food chain than lower.
-If you're able to find a list of executives, address your cover letter to the head of the department.
+To start, it's always better to aim higher up the food chain than lower.
+If you're able to find a list of executives, address your cover letter to the head of the appropriate department.

-Alternatively, when addressing a cover letter to an unknown person, opt for the most appropriate job title.
-For example: 'Dear Marketing Manager' or 'Dear Office Manager', depending on the department the position would fall under.
+Alternatively, opt for the most appropriate job title.
+For example: "Dear Marketing Manager" or "Dear Office Manager," depending on the department the position would fall under.